schrilax/schrilax.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Science and Engineering, University of Buffalo, The State University of New York, September 2012 - June 2018
+* Ph.D. in Computer Science and Engineering, University of Buffalo, The State University of New York, June 2018
   * Thesis: Scalable Nonlinear Spectral Dimensionality Reduction (NLSDR) methods for streaming data.
   * Advisors: Varun Chandola, Nils Napp \& Jaroslaw Zola
   * GPA: 4.0 out of 4.0
-* M.S. in Computer Science and Engineering, University of Buffalo, The State University of New York, September 2010 - August 2012
+* M.S. in Computer Science and Engineering, University of Buffalo, The State University of New York, June 2012
   * Masters Topic: A Cold Start Recommendation System Using Item Correlation and User Similarity
   * GPA: 4.0 out of 4.0
   * Department rank: 1 out of 555
-* B.Tech. in Computer Science and Engineering, National Institute of Technology, Rourkela, August 2001 - May 2005
+* B.Tech. in Computer Science and Engineering, National Institute of Technology, Rourkela, May 2005
   * Cumulative Score: 77% (First class with honors)
   * Joint Entrance Exam Rank 22 out of 400,000